About story body

 The frustration of naming can be unreal

-It’s a problem familiar to almost everyone naming a project for anything involving the internet (which let’s face it, these days most things do).
-It turns out naming is super-hard, and though there are some good tools for it out there, it is a problem affecting the masses which lies largely unsolved.
+It’s a problem familiar to almost everyone naming a project with anything involving the internet (which let’s face it, everything does these days).
+It turns out naming is super-hard, and though there are some good tools for it out there, it is a problem affecting masses of people which lies largely unsolved.

 What I decided to do about it